PeernetOfficial/core/README.md

 The routing table has a bucket size of 20 and the size of keys 256 bits (blake3 hash).
 Nodes within buckets are sorted by least recently seen.
 The number of nodes to contact concurrently in DHT lookups (also known as alpha number) is set to 5.

 If a bucket is full when a new peer connects `ShouldEvict` is called.
 It compares the RTTs (favoring smaller one) and in absence of the RTT time it will favor the node which is closer by XOR distance.
+Refresh of buckets is done every 5 minutes and queries a random ID in that bucket if there are not at least alpha nodes.
+A full refresh of all buckets is done every hour.

 ### Timeouts